jasonhanks/k8v/README.md

 ## ANSI color schemes

-Basic ANSI support has been added and can be configured by editing the k8s/color-schemes.json file.
-Multiple schemes are supported and a default can be changed, as well as picked at runtime using the *-c* or *--colors* option.
+Basic ANSI support has been added and schemes can be configured by editing the k8s/color-schemes.json file.
+Multiple schemes are supported and non-default schemes can be specified at runtime using the *-c* or *--colors* option.

 # Docker Container